 As the Appleby Horse Fair ends and thousands of travellers begin their journey home, where will they all stop as they head south, especially those returning to Europe, with so relatively few transit sites available?
-It is little wonder they end up on private or local authority land and disrupt the everyday life of local residents.
+It is little wonder they end up on private or local authority land and disrupts the everyday life of local residents.

 The Appleby Horse Fair runs from Jun 8th to June 14th 2023, the so right now, in the run-up to the event, this is a highly vulnerable time for landowners.
 As the old sayings go, forewarned is forearmed, and don’t shut the stable door after the horse has bolted.
 Be proactive now and over the coming weeks and months.
 Seek professional advice and put security in place ASAP, either using canine guard patrols or power-independent CCTV towers and alarm systems or both, to protect your valuable land.
 Should you fall victim to illegal entry, read more about our traveller removal services here.